SitanHuang/ledg/README.md

         ledg <command> [ <filter> ] [ <flags> ]

 FLAGS
-        Presets of flags can be saved at ~/.ledgrc
+        Presets of flags can be saved at ~/.ledgrc as well as in the directory of book location

         --file=FILE, -FFILE
                 Default: book